This page was updated January 2020.

 The event concluded with a reception in the courtyard of the Northwestern University Pritzker School of Law.

-A working group meeting was scheduled following the Symposium.
-The goals for the working group were to assess our knowledge base about LGBTQ youth health (including HIV, substance use, mental health and suicide, violence, victimization, and wellbeing) in the community and within families.
-Additional goals of the working group were to identify strategies for interventions that build LGBTQ youth’s resilience and/or reduce their risks.
-Eventually, this information will be used to write a research and action agenda for the coming years, and disseminate it as a white paper and journal article.
+A Working Group meeting was scheduled following the Symposium.
+The goals for the Working Group were to assess our knowledge base about LGBTQ youth health (including HIV, substance use, mental health and suicide, violence, victimization, and wellbeing) in the community and within families.
+Additional goals of the Working Group were to identify strategies for interventions that build LGBTQ youth’s resilience and/or reduce their risks.